mikeester/merchant-docs/README.md

 ```

 ## Order Notifications:
-To receive order notifications you must provide responseUrl.
+To receive order notifications you must provide a responseUrl.
 You will receive the notification on the provided url.
 In the header of the HTTP request, there’s a signature to make sure the data comes from Bitinvestor.
 Order notifications are sent to the responseUrl you specify.
 These notifications inform you of the status of each order.
-Below are the types of notifications you might receive and the recommended actions for each.
+Below are the types of notifications you can receive.

 ### Responses